2023 Solar Incentives Guide for Town and Country, MO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates can be offered by your state or county, or by your local utility company.
-These rebates are essentially cash back that is applied after you pay for solar panels and before tax credits are calculated.
+- Rebates: Solar rebates can be provided by your local utility company, or by your state or county.
+These rebates work as cash back that is applied after you purchase solar panels and before tax credits are calculated.

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, you probably think of federal incentives first.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives